 The Fairfield Cemetery Association, who works with the Mayor and Town Council to coordinate the management and maintenance of the Cemetery, are lot owners who operate under by-laws adopted by their Association.
 The Cemetery Association is governed by a five member board who reports their activities to the cemetery association at their annual meeting each May and to the Mayor and Council of the Town once a year.

-In 1996 a second endowed fund, the “Fairfield Cemetery Fund” was established at Inland Northwest Community Foundation in honor of Joe and June Fulton, on their 80th birthdays, and the many other volunteer s who had supported the cemetery in a variety of ways over the past 100 plus years, by their daughter, Cheryl Fulton Fischer.
+In 1996 an endowed fund, the “Fairfield Cemetery Fund” was established at Inland Northwest Community Foundation in honor of Joe and June Fulton, on their 80th birthdays, and the many other volunteers who had supported the cemetery in a variety of ways over the past 100 plus years, by their daughter, Cheryl Fulton Fischer.
 Many donated to this fund that is managed by the Foundation and endowed, so only the interest can be spent on cemetery maintenance.
-Each year the Foundation sends the annual interest earned on this second permanent endowed cemetery fund to the Town of Fairfield to provide additional support for the ongoing basic maintenance of the cemetery.
+Each year the Foundation makes the annual interest earned on this permanent endowed cemetery fund available to the Town of Fairfield to provide additional support for the ongoing basic maintenance of the cemetery.
 The combined interest earned from the two endowed funds has been enough to cover the expenses for mowing and basic care of the cemetery at no cost to the Town.

 Over the past 100 years, association members have been prudent stewards of the cemetery and, because of their struggles over many years to maintain the cemetery with inadequate funding, understood that the corpus of this fund must be kept secure with only the interest used each year for cemetery maintenance.
 These farsighted managers of the cemetery have never added a source of water to the cemetery because they realized that even if they were able to raise the large sum needed for the initial investment for drilling and installing a water system, they could not afford the ongoing increased maintenance costs that would result from watering the cemetery.
 These increased costs would include maintaining and repairing of the water system as well as providing additional mowing and pruning for the increased lawn and tree growth that a water system would promote.
 The lot owners knew these increased costs would be beyond the annual interest income they had available for maintenance on a long-term basis.
 Because of their conservative and responsible leadership and decisions to develop the two endowed funds through discipline, dedication, and hard work over many years, the annual interest payments cover the cost of ongoing maintenance to this day.

-Aggressive fundraising campaigns and requests for donations from Association and community members from 2009-2013 helped address a number of greatly needed capital improvements and larger renovation or restoration projects that could not be covered by the limited annual interest income from the two endowed accounts.
+Aggressive fundraising campaigns and requests for donations from the members of the Fairfield Cemetery Association from 2009-2017 helped address a number of greatly needed capital improvements and larger renovation or restoration projects that could not be covered by the limited annual interest income from the two accounts.
 These projects included restoring the antique gates, renovating the storage building on the property, resurfacing the roads in the cemetery, and removing some dead trees, planting new trees, and trimming more than100 trees on the property.
-The preservation of these two endowed cemetery funds along with donations to these funds helps insure the preservation of this beautiful resting place and important community historical site long into the future.
+The preservation of these two cemetery funds along with donations helps insure the preservation of this beautiful resting place and important community historical site long into the future.